Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

-By deploying active-active VPN concentrators on your premises, along with active-active Azure VPN Gateways, you can maximize resilience ad availability by using a fully-meshed topology based on four IPSec tunnels.
+By deploying active-active VPN concentrators on your premises, along with active-active Azure VPN Gateways, you can maximize resilience and availability by using a fully-meshed topology based on four IPSec tunnels.

 **Resources**